itmo-infocom/UNIX-Linux-online-course/texts/week04/018_file_commands.md

 ls -l
 ```
 We see a table with information about the file/directory in the corresponding lines.
 - The first column is the file attribute.
 The first letter is the file type: "dash" is a regular file, "d" is a directory, and so on.
 Then we can see read, write, and execute permissions for three user groups: owner, owner group, and others.
 Once again, we see the difference between UNIX and Microsoft.
-In the first case it is an attribute, in the second case executability is just a naming convention: '.com', '.exe', '.bat'.
+In the first case executability is an attribute, in the second case it is just a naming convention: '.com', '.exe', '.bat'.
 - The second -- Some mystery column "file's link counter" that we will discuss later in relation to "links".
-- Then we can see owner and owner group, size of file, time (by default -- of modification) and the name of file.
+- Then we can see owner and owner group, size of file, time (by default -- time of modification) and the name of file.

-* pwd - print name of current/working directory
+* `pwd` -- print name of current/working directory
-* cd – change directory.
+* `cd` -- change directory.
 Without arguments -- to home firectory.
-* cp - copy files and directories
+* `cp` -- copy files and directories
 ```
 man cp
 ```
 Most interesting option is '-a|--archive' with create recursive archive copy with preserving of permissions, timestamps, etc...
-* mv - move (rename) files and directories.
+* `mv` -- move (rename) files and directories.
-* rm - remove files or directories.
+* `rm` -- remove files or directories.
 ```
 rm -rf ...
 ```
 means recursive delete without asking for confirmation.
-* mkdir - make directories.
+* `mkdir` -- make directories.
 If any parent directory does not exist, you will receive an error message:
 ```
 mkdir a/b/c
 mkdir: cannot create directory 'a/b/c': No such file or directory
 ```
-To avoid this, use the -p option:
+To avoid this, use the `-p` option:
 ```
 mkdir -p a/b/c
 ```
 No error if existing, make parent directories as needed.
-* rmdir - remove empty directories.
+* `rmdir` -- remove empty directories.
 If directory is not empty, you will receive an error message.
-Nowadays, running 'rm -rf something...' is sufficient in this case.
-But in the old days, when 'rm' did not have a recursive option, to clean up non-empty directories, you had to create a shell script with 'rm's in each subdirectory and the corresponding 'rmdir's.
+Nowadays, running `rm -rf something...` is sufficient in this case.
+But in the old days, when `rm` did not have a recursive option, to clean up non-empty directories, you had to create a shell script with `rm`s in each subdirectory and the corresponding `rmdir`s.
-* ln - make links between files.
+* `ln` -- make links between files.
 Links are a very specific file type in UNIX and we will discuss them in more detail.
-If we look at the man page for the 'ln' command:
+If we look at the `man` page for the `ln` command:
 ```
 man ln
 ```